Shuflduf/yanimator/README.md

 - [x] Put buttons next to AnimationCels in a right click menu instead
 - [ ] Put AnimationCels used in selected animation at top of sidepanel
 - [x] Better visual for what OAM is selected (outline probably)
-- [ ] Toggle visibility of selection border
+- [x] Toggle visibility of selection border
 - [ ] Properly clamp Tile ID based on shape and size
 - [ ] Ability to select Tile ID from spritesheet
 - [ ] Ability to select multiple OAMs
 - [ ] Move tool with snapping
-- [ ] Arrow keys for more precise OAM movement
+- [x] Arrow keys for more precise OAM movement

+### Viewport

+- [ ] Checkered background
+- [ ] X and Y coordinate lines
+- [ ] Ability to reset viewport position/zoom to Rect::ZERO

 ### QoL stuff

 - [x] Preview of AnimationCells and OAMs in side panel, and maybe in timeline too (something like paint.net's layers window)
 - [ ] Undo/Redo
+- [ ] Ability to add custom background to viewport to align stuff to backgrounds/references

 # Attributions